aaroncox/EpicMongo/README.md

 Automatic Reference Querying
 ---
-When you pass in a full object, it will convert it to a reference per the requirements
+When you pass in a full object, it will convert it to a reference per the requirements on the document type.

 ```php
 <?php